 Or use the below command into the Terminal:

 Run more 2 commands to get access into the webcam and external storage:

 sudo snap connect obs-studio:camera sudo snap connect obs-studio:removable-media

 3. Install OBS on various Linux Distros

-OBS provides an detailed instruction on how to install OBS Screen Recorder on various major Linux distributions including Arch Linux, Manjaro, Fedora, openSUSE etc. Check out the Official Tutorials.
+OBS provides detailed instructions on installing OBS Screen Recorder on various major Linux distributions, including Arch Linux, Manjaro, Fedora, OpenSUSE, etc. Check out the Official Tutorials.

-Once you have completed installing OBS screen recorder, run it from Gnome Applications drawer.
+Once you have completed installing the OBS screen recorder, run it from the Gnome Applications drawer.
 Now starts your own video streaming channel on social media.